chamarthivamsidev/Bella_Vita_Organic_Clone_Backend/README.md

 ## Features
 <!-- --- -->
-- There is login and logout functionality.
+- Login and logout functionality.
-- Elegant navbar for easy navigation between pages and categories.
-- Customers can view the Products list of a particular category.
-- Complete product details page, showing various sizes and variants.
+- Navbar contains various product categories.
+- On product page particular category products with multiple sorting options displayed.
-- Checkout page which calculates the shipping prices dynamically.
+- On Checkout page price is calculated dynamically.
-- My account page which contain purchase history and the details related to respected customer

 ## Steps to navigate the website:
 <!-- <hr> -->
-- On the Landing Page header, user can click on the 'Sign In' option to either Sign In or Create an Account
+- On the Landing Page header, user can click on the 'Admin' Icon to either Sign In or Create an Account
 - Once the user has logged in, they are taken back to the Landing Page.
-- On the top nav-bar, the user can navigate to the following categories: `All products`, to open the products list page
+- On the top nav-bar, the user can navigate to the following categories: `All products`, to open the products page
-- On the Products List Page
+- On the Products Page
   - On clicking on each product 'Quick View' button.
-Clicking on it, the user will be shown the details of the product along with the option to add the product to their Shopping Bag
+Clicking on it, the user will be shown the details of the product along with the option to add the product to their Cart.
-- On hovering on products user get button called 'BUY NOW' byu clicking on it products get add into cart, and user will get popup to go for cart page or checkout page.
+- On hovering on products user get button called 'BUY NOW' bye clicking on it products get add into cart, and user will get popup to go for cart page or checkout page.
-- On the Shopping Bag page
+- On the Cart page
-  - The user can remove a product from the shopping bag
+  - The user can remove a product from the cart.
-  - Change the quantity of the product
+  - Able to Change the quantity of the product
-- On proceeding to Checkout, the user is asked to
+- On Checkout page, the user is asked to
   - Fill their address and contact details
   - Select a Shipping Method
   - Enter their Credit/Debit card details
   - Place the Order
-- On placing the Order, a pop-up displays the order no. generated for the user and the shopping bag is also cleared.
+- On placing the Order, user will redirected to payment page
-- On the Landing Page header, user can click on the "Your Account" which is inside the username in the display
-- On My Account page
-   -Customer can view products or he/she can remove the products from Wishlist
-   - Add or Remove the delivary Addres
-   - Customer can change their password if they needed
+- Once the payment is done user is will redirected to Home Page.

 ## Screenshots